-Hiring Steady As Employers Add 136,000 Jobs In September; Jobless Rate Dips To 3.5%
+Hiring Steady As Employers Add 136,000 Jobs; Unemployment Dips To 3.5%

 "To the extent that they start scaling back their outlays, not just on goods that are impacted by the tariffs but also any of their other service-related spending, that's now having a knock-on effect in the broader services economy," Quinlan said.

-Average hourly wages over the last year have increased by 2.9%.
+Average hourly wages over the past year have increased by 2.9%.
 That's down from 3.2% in the 12 months ending in August.

 "We're not seeing as much movement in wages as we'd want," said Becky Frankiewicz, president of the temporary services firm ManpowerGroup North America.
 "Given supply and demand, we'd expect to see more."